StreetScienceCommunity/StreetScienceCommunity.github.io/_protocols/beer-dna-sequencing.md

     > Due to sequencing runs and time, the nanopore complexes tend to be deteriorated and become dead, and could not read the DNA strand.
     {: .details}

-11. Click on the right side under message to check how many pores are available for sequencing
+- Click on the right side under message to check how many pores are available for sequencing

     ![](/images/protocols/beer-dna-sequencing/minknow_after_check_flowcell.png){: width="50%"}

-The MinION flow cell contains up to 512 nanopores and the flongle flow cell up to ... nanopores. ... should be available to run sequencing.
+To run sequencing, we need at least 800 nanopores.
+{: .minion}

+To run sequencing, we need at least 60 nanopores for FLO-FLG001 and 30 for FLO-FLGOP1.
+{: .flongle}

 # Library preparation

+> We need now to prepare the DNA to attach sequencing adapters that will lead the DNA fragments through the nanopores.
+This step is called "Library preparation" (a library being a collection of randomly sized DNA represented the sample, here the beer yeast DNA) and consist of:
+>
+> 1. Fragmentation of our DNA and addition some transposase adapters
+> 2. Attachement of sequencing adapters on the top of the transposase adapters
+>
+{: .details}

 > Needed consumables:
 >